saidyanalytics/saidyanalytics/README.md

 📊 **Selected Projects**

 📁 AKH IT & Employee Analysis

-An HR analytics dashboard focused on departmental performance, employee distribution, and resource optimization using Power BI.
+I built an HR analytics dashboard using Power BI to explore departmental performance, employee distribution, and resource optimization.

 📁 Phone Sales Dashboard

-Visualized sales performance by category and time using Excel and Power BI, helping identify top-performing products and sales cycles.
+Analyzed mobile phone sales by category and time.
+Created a dashboard using Excel and Power BI to identify top-performing products and seasonal trends.

 📁 Global Sales Dashboard

-Regional performance analysis with dynamic filters and KPIs to support global sales strategy decisions.
+Developed an interactive dashboard that highlights regional performance using KPIs and filters—designed to support global strategic decisions.

 📁 Sleep Analysis Dashboard

-Time-series behavioral data analysis highlighting sleep patterns and key insights, designed for health & wellness analytics.
+Visualized time-series data to track sleep patterns and generate health & wellness insights.
+Designed in Power BI for intuitive interpretation.

 📁 E-commerce Sales Dashboard (New)

-Conversion funnel, revenue insights, and top-selling products visualized for strategic decision-making.
+Built a dashboard showing conversion funnels, revenue insights, and top-selling products for better e-commerce strategy planning.

-🔄 More projects (5–7) are currently under development and will soon be added.
+🔄 I’m currently working on more real-world dashboards that will be added soon.

-✅ All dashboards are based on real business scenarios, with a focus on clarity, interactivity, and actionable insights.
+✅ All dashboards are based on real business scenarios and designed to be interactive, visually clean, and actionable.

-🔧 Tools Used: Power BI, Excel, SQL
+🔧 Tools Used: Power BI • Excel • SQL

 ---